Eye For Film >> Movies >> Joy (2015) Film Review

 The narrator is Joy's grandmother Mimi (Diane Ladd), the only person to really believe in her.
 Mimi does not believe in obstacles and adds some magical perspective to her support.
 Diane Ladd told me that she discussed with her director that Mimi resembled Clarence, the angel in Frank Capra's It's A Wonderful Life.
 Like him, she is not omnipotent.
 No grandmother is, no matter how much love comes from her.
 It clearly helps, though, to encourage young Joy, who is good at making things and starts inventing as a child.
 When later she meets future husband Tony (Édgar Ramírez), he says "I'm going to be the next Tom Jones," and she says "I invented a dog collar."
 He gets her to sing Something Stupid with him and off to the wedding they go.

 Although Joy jumps around in time, the main portion of the story takes place after they have a child and a divorce - with Tony still living in Joy's basement, practicing his lounge lizard act.
 With a reversal of gender, direction, and state of mind, the past remains in the home - the madwoman in the attic becomes the fairly sane ex-husband in the cellar, where he is soon joined by another ex-husband, namely Joy's father Rudy (Robert De Niro, unlike any other father you've seen).
-In an absurd twist on Capra's It Happened One Night and childhood pettiness, the two men get the underground room divided up with the help of a role of toilet paper.
+In an absurd twist on Capra's It Happened One Night and childhood pettiness, the two men get the underground room divided up with the help of a roll of toilet paper.

 Rudy is a special kind of disaster.
 Jovial, self-serving, charming and unreliable.
 He plays it by ear in the worst way for his daughter who is trying to keep the household from collapsing.
 Like a five-year-old in a man's body he is perpetually at the brink of developing a moral kernel, always a step removed from real responsibility.